 Explore Downtown Cabo

-So, as you can see from our list, in Cabo the old saying couldn’t be truer, as the early bird really does catch the worm!
-When visiting Cabo, set your alarm a little early to truly discover all this wonderful holiday destination has to offer.
+So, as you can see from our list, the Cabo old saying could not be truer.
+The early bird really does catch the worm!
+When visiting Cabo, set your alarm a little early to discover more this wonderful holiday destination has to offer.